Improved Convergence Rate of Nested Simulation with LSE on Sieve: LSE on Sieve

+\end{assumption} A sub-Gaussian random variable represents a type of probability distribution characterized by exponential tail decay, ensuring that its tails are at least as contained as those of a Gaussian distribution.
+This property makes sub-Gaussian distributions particularly useful in modeling scenarios with controlled variability.
+Sub-Gaussian random variables are widely applicable across various fields.
+For instance, in our earlier customer arrival example, the inter-arrival times can often be considered bounded in real-world applications.
+Consequently, the queuing system can be effectively modeled using sub-Gaussian random variables.

-In contrast to \cite{wang2023smooth}, which relies on specific assumptions about the underlying function $f$ and employs the KRR technique, our study adopts a more generalized framework.
-We investigate the necessary conditions governing the relationship between the ``complexity'' of $\mathcal{F}_{n,m}$ and the underlying function $f$, where the complexity of a space is quantified by the following measures. \begin{definition} Let $\mathcal{M}$ be a space equipped with metric $\|\cdot\|$.
+In contrast to \cite{wang2024smooth}, which relies on specific assumptions about the underlying function $f$ and employs the KRR technique, our study adopts a more generalized framework.
+We investigate the necessary conditions governing the relationship between the complexity of $\mathcal{F}_{n,m}$ and the underlying function $f$, where the complexity of a space is quantified by the following measures. \begin{definition} Let $\mathcal{M}$ be a space equipped with metric $\|\cdot\|$, and let $\vee$ denote the maximum of two values.
+For example, $a\vee b=\max(a,b)$.
 The \emph{$u$-covering number} $N(u,\mathcal{M},\|\cdot\|)$ is defined as the minimum number of balls with radius $u$ necessary to cover $\mathcal{M}$.
-The \emph{$u$-entropy} of $\mathcal{M}$ is then $H(u,\mathcal{M},\|\cdot\|)=\log N(u,\mathcal{M},\|\cdot\|) \vee 0$. \end{definition}
+The \emph{$u$-entropy} of $\mathcal{M}$ is then $H(u,\mathcal{M},\|\cdot\|)=\log N(u,\mathcal{M},\|\cdot\|) \vee 0$. \end{definition} \begin{remark} The \emph{$u$-entropy} of $\mathcal{M}$ determined by the minimum number of small subsets is needed to cover the space, which represents the complexity of space; see Figure \ref{fig:cover_num} for illustration.
+The \emph{$u$-entropy} is pivotal in evaluating the complexity of function spaces and the capacity of certain models, where high metric entropy suggests a need for more data to accurately capture the underlying structures. \end{remark}